Tree Planting Guide

 Tree Canada resources →

-Trees make our world beautiful and provide us with many obvious benefits – shade, privacy, increased property values, shelter and food for birds and other small creatures, and even a place for childhood tree houses.
+Trees make our world a beautiful place.
+They provide us with many lasting benefits – shade, privacy, increased property value, shelter and food, and they contribute to our mental well-being.

-Planting trees is not only a nice thing to do – it’s one way each of us can help improve the environment.
-Tree planting is not difficult if you remember to follow these simple steps and “keep the green side up!”
+Planting trees is one small way each of us can help improve the environment.
+Tree planting is easy if you follow these simple steps and remember to “keep the green side up!”

-Deciduous trees can be planted in the spring, as soon as the frost is out of the ground or in the fall, from leaf-fall until freeze-up.
-Poplars, willows, ash, elms, and birches tend to overwinter better if planted in the spring.
+Deciduous trees can be planted in the spring, as soon as the frost is out of the ground, or in the fall, from leaf-fall until freeze-up.

-Evergreens can be planted early in the spring until four weeks after deciduous trees have opened their leaves or in the fall, from about the first week of August to the end of October.
+Conifers can be planted early in the spring until four weeks after deciduous trees have opened their leaves, or in the fall, from about the first week of August to the end of October.

 Roughen the sides and bottom of the hole to allow root penetration.

-Burlapped / Container: Plant the tree so that the top of the root ball is flush with the top of the hole.
-Fill the hole in and around the root ball with good quality soil or soil removed from the hole.
-Tamp the soil around the root ball until the hole is two-thirds full.
+Gently pack the soil around the root ball until the hole is two-thirds full to remove air pockets.
 Fill the remaining space with water to settle the soil and allow the hole to drain.
 Finish filling the hole with soil and make a ridge of soil around the root ball to direct water towards the roots.
-Water applied beyond the root ball is not available to the tree until roots grow into the native soil.
-If soil settles after a few days of watering, additional soil may be required to refill the planting hole.

 These are general guiding principles for tree planting and care.
 For more specific information, please consult your local garden center, district agriculturalist, forester or forest technician, library, or tree nursery staff on proper planting procedures for individual species.